 Lawmakers want to restore dental care to Medi-Cal

 SACRAMENTO, Calif.
-(KGO) -- Democrats in Sacramento Friday insisted the state has enough money to make some of California's neediest residents smile again, but Gov. Jerry Brown wants them to grin and bear it a little longer.
+(KFSN) -- Democrats in Sacramento Friday insisted the state has enough money to make some of California's neediest residents smile again, but Gov. Jerry Brown wants them to grin and bear it a little longer.

 "I am extremely embarrassed about the missing and broken teeth that I have," 29-year-old LeAna Powell said reluctantly showing lawmakers the gap in her teeth, a gap many Medi-Cal recipients these days have.

 It's all because the state of California no longer provides dental care to low-income residents on Medi-Cal.
 To address a budget deficit in 2009, state leaders eliminated those services.
 "All they do is pull teeth.
 So, your option is to get your teeth pulled or to suffer in pain," Powell said.

 The Senate Budget Committee unanimously voted to restore dental care for the state's poor, pumping $130 million back into the program.
 The need is great considering people are camping outside in line for days when a free clinic is offered, such as one held in San Jose last weekend.

 "I had three people tired of waiting and violated their parole so they could back to prison and get tooth, dental care," Democratic Sen. Rod Wright of South Los Angeles said.

 In Gov. Brown's proposed budget revision, though, he doesn't restore cuts to social services.
 And, his administration thinks it's a bad idea to start spending money when the economy is showing signs of slowing again.

 "Our return to structural balance is only by a narrow margin and it's predicated on the assumption that all of the difficult decisions we've made over the last number of years continue," said Michael Cohen with the California Department of Finance.